 BPC-157, short for Body Protection Compound-157, is a derivative of body protection compound (BPC).
 BPC is a protein found naturally in the human digestive tract.
-It plays a significant role in protecting the lining of the gastrointestinal tract from damage, promoting healing, and encouraging blood vessel growth. synthetic BPC-157, a pentadecapeptide comprising 5 amino acids isolated from the much larger BPC protein, has been found to retain many of the healing properties of its parent molecule.
+It plays a significant role in protecting the lining of the gastrointestinal tract from damage, promoting healing, and encouraging blood vessel growth.
+Synthetic BPC-157, a pentadecapeptide comprising 15 amino acids isolated from the much larger BPC protein, has been found to retain many of the healing properties of its parent molecule.
 In particular, BPC-157 has been shown to have effects on:

 BPC-157 and Wound Healing

-The natural function of BPC in the GI tract is to maintain the integrity of the mucosal barrier that protects underlying tissues from the harmful actions of gastric acid, bile, and other compounds necessary or digestion and absorption of nutrients from food. at least part of this function is mediated through the recruitment of fibroblasts.
+The natural function of BPC in the GI tract is to maintain the integrity of the mucosal barrier that protects underlying tissues from the harmful actions of gastric acid, bile, and other compounds necessary or digestion and absorption of nutrients from food.
+At least part of this function is mediated through the recruitment of fibroblasts.
 BPC-157 has a dose-dependent effect on the spread of fibroblasts in culture and in vivo, causing the cells to both proliferate and migrate faster.

 Fibroblasts are integral to wound healing as they are the cells responsible for laying down extracellular matrix proteins like collagen, fibrin, elastin, and more.